Family Home_840 x 420.jpg

 Toggle Item

-How is a ‘single parent/single legal guardian’ defined?
+How is a ‘single parent/legal guardian’ defined?

 A single parent or single legal guardian must demonstrate that they are the natural or adoptive parent of a dependent child within the meaning of s.5 of the Social Security Act 1991 (Cth).
 In a general sense, this means that the person must show that they are legally responsible (whether alone or jointly with another person) for the day-to-day care, welfare and development of the dependent child and the dependent child is in their care.